Chief Executive Officer

 Deputy CEO, Policy Director

-Dr Sue Regan joined Volunteering Australia in February 2020 and is a Visiting Fellow at the Crawford School of Public Policy, at the Australian National University.
+Sue is Volunteering Australia’s Deputy CEO and Policy Director as well as a Visiting Fellow at the Crawford School of Public Policy, at the Australian National University.
 Sue is Vice President of the Australian Social Policy Association.

 National Strategy Director

 Sarah is an expert in volunteer involvement and not-for-profit strategy and governance.
 She holds degrees in Arts, Psychology, and Law and is currently completing her Honours in Psychology at the University of Canberra.
 Before joining Volunteering Australia as National Strategy Director, Sarah served as Policy Manager for VolunteeringACT for nearly a decade.
 Sarah is a passionate volunteer as a Board Director of Animals Australia, Telephone Crisis Supporter for Lifeline Canberra, and Research and Policy Volunteer for the Coalition for the Protection of Greyhounds.
 In her spare time, Sarah is a full-time carer to her rescue greyhound George, a tragic LA Lakers fan, and likes to dedicate her weekends to diving with sharks.